mgechev/angularjs-in-patterns/README.md

 - services
 - filters

 These components can be grouped inside different modules, which helps to achieve higher level of abstraction when required.
+Each of the components encapsulates specific piece of the application's logic.

 ### Partials